Synchronized Modules, or How to Update All Your Emails at Once

 edit this module — you can make any changes you like.
 I changed the links to my social media profiles and replaced the Twitter icon with the Pinterest one;

-the “OFF” button appears on my content module again — click it to activate;
+the “OFF” symbol appears on my content module again — click it to activate;

 once you’ve clicked it, go to the settings panel, there you will be asked to “update” your module;